 Low-interest Credit Card – Another option is to find a credit card with a low-interest rate and use this to pay the difference in cost.
 You would then repay the balance over time as you can.

 Scholarships – Scholarship programs are available for persons who want to enter a treatment program but are having financial difficulties.
-As addiction treatment becomes more recognized as important healthcare services, scholarships are being more abundant.
+As addiction treatment becomes more recognized as an important healthcare service, scholarships are becoming more abundant.
 The admissions office at the rehab center you are considering is a good place to check for available scholarships

-I Just Lost My Job, How do I Know if I am Still Covered?
+I Just Lost My Job, Am I Still Covered by GEHA for Rehab?

 Once you are eligible for TCC you will have 60 days in which to apply for it.
 It is therefore advisable that you ask your HRD for your TCC information on the last day of work to facilitate early submission of the required form.
 During the time of your TCC, you will be required to pay the full premium of the plan.
 Hence you will have to pay both your share and the government’s share of the plan.
 There is also a 2% administrative charge that you will need to cover.